The course is part of these learning pathsSee 8 more

 - The GitHub repository for this course is at https://github.com/cloudacademy/managing-gcp.

-After you've implemented your infrastructure in Google Cloud platform, the first thing you’ll want to do is set up a monitoring system that will alert you when there are major problems.
-The easiest way to do this is to use Cloud Operations, Google’s powerful monitoring, logging, and debugging tool.
+After you’ve implemented your infrastructure in Google Cloud Platform, the first thing you’ll want to do is set up a monitoring system that will alert you when there are major problems.
+The easiest way to do this is to use Cloud Operations (formerly known as Stackdriver), which is Google’s powerful monitoring, logging, and debugging tool.

 To get to it, select “Monitoring” from the console menu.
 The first time you bring up Monitoring in a project, it’ll take a while to set up.
 I’ll fast-forward.